|

 Alpha Centuri on ribbons of

-least past the moon.
+beyond the moon.

 50. Ireana's lab had slatted windows that bordered a